LoginovAP/evt2csv/README.md

-Event text to CSV Extractor analog on Python3
+Event text to CSV Extractor analog on Python